bocoup/web-platform-contribution-guide/src/skills.rst

 In that case, you'll need to write brand new tests from scratch!

 Many kinds of contributions won't involve tests.
-If you're still unsure about whether you ought to be working with tests, :doc:`there are plenty of people who can help you decide <directory>`.
+If you're still unsure about whether you ought to be working with tests, :doc:`there are plenty of people who can help you decide <who-to-talk-to>`.
 If you *do* find yourself writing tests, try to be thorough.
 Think about the ways people might misinterpret the specification, and write tests that would show them their mistake.